 Ivanhoe is a tiny town located in the state of Virginia.
 With a population of 501 people and just one neighborhood, Ivanhoe is the 333rd largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Ivanhoe is generally considered to be a blue-collar town.
-39.04% of the Ivanhoe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ivanhoe is a blue-collar town, with 39.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ivanhoe is a town of service providers, farmers, fishers, or foresters, and production and manufacturing workers.
 There are especially a lot of people living in Ivanhoe who work in personal care services (32.27%), farm management occupations (20.32%), and food service (9.96%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 32.27% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Ivanhoe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Ivanhoe doesn't have a public transportation system that people use for their commute.

 The population of Ivanhoe has one of the lowest overall levels of education in the country: only 3.99% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.